Ist Der Kommen? #14480

 In this picture taken in the pale blue dusk light, a stallion is leading his harem string of four mares along the wet edge of the waves and threads between the tidal pools left by the low tide.
 He looks back to see if the mares are forming up their natural string after it was disrupted.
 If the string is broken up, it isn’t long until they reform as they are here.

 Hierarchy is very important to all horses and the pecking order never changes unless there is some squabbling that rearranges it.
 Most people don’t know that in the horse world, all remains very orderly and predictable between hierarchy spats.
-I’ve always enjoyed watching herd behavior sitting on a pasture fence overlooking domestic herds, but here it was very interesting chance to watch these feral horses in their natural setting.
+I’ve always enjoyed watching herd behavior while sitting on a pasture fence overlooking domestic herds.
+Here in the Outer Banks at the Currituck National Wildlife Refuge, it was an exciting chance to watch these feral horses in their natural setting.

 The title Ist Der Kommen is Pennsylvania Dutch for “Are you coming?” and I’ve heard the Amish use the phrase in person.
-It is not in actual German or Dutch languages, however.
+However, after looking it up, I found it is not in actual German or Dutch languages.

 Up Next: Mother Watch #14204